Today’s Reality: Continuous Security & Compliance

 - Configure the alerts properly

 Alerts are useful as long as you can follow them.
 They allow you to see abnormal behaviors that require further investigation in real-time.
-However, if they are not properly configured or too hard, your team can quickly close their eyes and place them in the gray compliance areas.
+However, if they are not properly configured or too hard, your team will end up missing issues.

 - Ensure visibility

-It’s not always a direct way to ensure cloud compliance as your business grows.
-If a new server is simplified, more and more employees have access to the corporate system and more data is processed and stored, and be sure that they meet the requirements.
+There is no easy way to ensure cloud compliance at the speed of your business progress.
+If a new server is simplified, more employees have access to the corporate system and more data is processed and stored.
+Be sure to meet the compliance requirements with visibility.

 - Being incessantly compliant

-- Traceability: to have a version and ownership of each modification that you make.
+- Traceability: Data flowing across the AWS global network is automatically encrypted at the physical layer before it leaves the secured facilities to have a version and ownership of each modification that you make.